ShorthillsAI/fairness_measures_code/README.md

 ```
 python3 main.py -d
 ```
-* call ``main.py`` with your dataset file to perform t-test on your data
+* call ``main.py`` with your dataset file to perform a t-test on your data
 ```
 python3 main.py -f </PATH/TO/YOUR/CSV/FILE/datasetname.csv>
 ```

 ### Running the unit tests

-* unittests for the system
+* unit tests for the system
 * go to ``test/``
 * call ```python3 runner.py```

 ## Contributing

 * you can upload your contributions on the ``Upload`` branch.
 After reviewing, we will merge it.
-* For suggestions, please create a Github Issue.
+* For suggestions, please create a GitHub Issue.

 ### Versioning